JosephPallipadan/Namsor-API-Wrapper-Python/README.md

 print(response.probability_calibrated)

 # Refer to Responses section to view all different variables of each different Response

-# Access the genderGeo (GET) endpoint with function that returns a response of type GenderResponse
-response = client.genderGeo("Lelouch","Lamperouge", CountryCodes.Japan)

-# Access the genderFullGeo (GET) endpoint with function that returns a response of type GenderResponse
-response = client.genderFullGeo("Lelouch Lamperouge", CountryCodes.Japan)

-# Access the genderFull (GET) endpoint with function that returns a response of type GenderResponse
-response = client.genderFull("Lelouch Lamperouge")

-# Access the usRaceEthnicity (GET) endpoint with function that returns a response of type RaceEthnicityResponse
-response = client.usRaceEthnicity("Lelouch","Lamperouge")

-# Access the usRaceEthnicityZIP5 (GET) endpoint with function that returns a response of type RaceEthnicityResponse
-response = client.usRaceEthnicityZIP5("Lelouch","Lamperouge", "42096")

-# Access the diaspora (GET) endpoint with function that returns a response of type DiasporaResponse
-response = client.diaspora(CountryCodes.Japan, "Lelouch",  "Lamperouge")

-# Access the parseName (GET) endpoint with function that returns a response of type ParseNameResponse
-response = client.parseName("Lelouch Lamperouge")

-# Access the parseNameGeo (GET) endpoint with function that returns a response of type ParseNameResponse
-response = client.parseNameGeo("Lelouch Lamperouge", CountryCodes.Japan)

-# Access the origin (GET) endpoint with function that returns a response of type OriginResponse
-response = client.origin("Lelouch","Lamperouge")

-# Access the country (GET) endpoint with function that returns a response of type CountryResponse
-response = client.country("Lelouch Lamperouge")

 # Access the genderBatch (POST) endpoint